Alaska Sea Grant

 Who We Are

-Sea Grant has been serving Alaska for 50 years.
+Sea Grant has been serving Alaska for over 50 years.
 Our work supports healthy coastal resources, strong economies, and vibrant communities.
 We do this through research, education, and outreach via Marine Advisory agents who live and work in eight coastal communities across Alaska.

 Alaska Sea Grant receives federal funding from the National Sea Grant Program.
 We increase those funds threefold with: